thoun/conspiracy/README.md

 You can play here : https://boardgamearena.com

 # TODO
- TODO resizable like draftosorus
  TODO score highlight
- TODO help popup for no-mouse devices
  TODO check pre-release list

 # How to install the auto-build stack